puzzle/amm-techlab/content/en/docs/02.0/additional/container-best-practices/bestpractice.md

 weight: 232
 sectionnumber: 2.3.2
 description: >
-  Best practices for creating OpenShift containers.
+  Best practices for creating Images for OpenShift.
 ---

 {{% alert  color="primary" %}}Here you find best practices.
 It is not a lab to play through.{{% /alert %}}